Testing

 Troubleshooting

-Error: "Check Mock Cleanup failed"
+CI Error: "Check Mock Isolation failed"

 - Add

-afterEach(() => { vi.restoreAllMocks(); })to your test file
+afterEach(() => { vi.restoreAllMocks(); })to flagged files

 Tests pass locally but fail in CI: